kocakosm/dolmus/README.md

 Overview
 --------

-Dolmus is simple event bus.
+Dolmus is a very simple event bus.

 THIS IS A WORK IN PROGRESS...